willswank/dotnet-Peons/README.md

 Adapters for different DI container implementations are included in separate assemblies.
 For example, Ninject's adapters are in `Peons.DependencyInjection.Adapters.Ninject`.
-These enable binding with a specific DI container at the composition root.
+These enable binding using the downstream product's preferred container.

+At the composition root:

     IBindingsModule bindings = new MyAppBindings();
     var adapter = new AdapterNinjectModule(bindings);
     var kernel = new StandardKernel(adapter);
     IContainer container = new NinjectContainer(kernel);

 To use your DI container of choice, implement an IDiContainer and module adapter for it.
 Submissions are welcome.